-The Audit and Standards Committee considered the Mid-Year Prudential Indicators and Treasury Management monitoring report at its meeting on the 28th October 2019, and recommends to Council:
+The Audit and Standards Committee considered the Mid-Year Prudential Indicators and Treasury Management monitoring report at its meeting on the 26th November 2020, and recommends to Council:

-1. That the Prudential Indicators and the Investment Limits as detailed in Appendix B of the report be approved.
+- 1. That the Prudential Indicators and the Investment Limits as detailed in Appendix B of the report be approved; and - 2.
+That the limit for investment funds placed in each Money Market Fund to be increased from £2m to £3m and that the overall limit in respect of Money Market Funds be removed.